Frequently Asked Questions

 Yes.
 Improved reliability will help mitigate the financial impact of extreme weather events and the resulting economic damages.
 By increasing energy options for both states, the project will help consumers in both areas to accommodate the growing electricity demand.
 Additionally, an increase in transmission capacity will enable power flow from lower-cost regions to higher-cost regions, so residential and business customers may benefit from the lower kilowatt-hour prices resulting from the increased competition the project will bring.

-The ultimate route will be determined through a process that includes resource data evaluation, a suitability analysis, and landowner feedback and is currently anticipated to be up to 300 miles long, extending from an existing substation in Pueblo, Colorado, to a proposed substation near Guymon, Oklahoma.
+The ultimate route will be determined through a process that includes resource data evaluation, a suitability analysis, and landowner feedback and is currently anticipated to be approximately 300 miles long, extending from an existing substation in Pueblo, Colorado, to a proposed substation near Guymon, Oklahoma.
 Converter stations will be constructed near each endpoint to convert between AC and DC energy, allowing for more efficient and reliable transmission.
 The route is still being developed and will not be finalized until input has been received from landowners, communities, and local, state and federal government officials.

 Direct current is the preferred technology for moving large amounts of power over long distances, offering significant electrical, economic and environmental advantages.
-Direct current transmission is the only technology that allows connecting two grids and can transfer the same amount of power more efficiently and more reliably than alternating current.
+Direct current transmission is the only technology that can connect two grids and can transfer the same amount of power more efficiently and more reliably than alternating current.
 Direct current advantages include lower power losses on the line, the ability to control the power flow and more efficient land use due to reduced right of way footprint compared to alternating current projects moving the same amount of power.

 Multiple permits and approvals may be required prior to construction, including state regulatory approvals, land use permits, highway crossing permits, construction stormwater permits and demolition notifications.
 We will coordinate with local, state and federal permitting authorities to determine all permits required over the course of the project.